 Since 1993, the SAMS has been supporting projects in neurological sciences with resources from the Théodore Ott Fund, physician and Professor of Neurology in Lausanne (1909 – 1991).
 In accordance with the wishes of the donor, grants supported by the Théodore Ott Fund are primarily intended for young scientists or research groups who want to carry out a research project at a Swiss higher education institution.

-After a few years’ interruption due to the unfavourable stock market situation, returns from the Théodore Ott Fund are again sufficient to launch a call for proposals.
-In 2018, a total of CHF 200’000.– is available to support research.
+After a few years’ interruption due to the unfavourable stock market situation, returns from the Théodore Ott Fund were again sufficient to launch a call for proposals.
+In 2018, a total of CHF 200’000.– has been made available to support research.
 A call for proposals is now scheduled every two years, provided that dividend yields are sufficient.

 Domains and place of research

-Research projects in clinical or translational neurology can be supported.
-Projects must be carried out at a Swiss higher education institution.
+With grants from the Théodore Ott Fund, the SAMS supports research projects in clinical or translational neurology.
+In accordance with the donor's will, projects must be carried out at a Swiss institution of higher education.
 Short research stays abroad are possible during the grant period to strengthen international cooperation.

 Project grants : max.
 CHF 80'000.– per project, for a duration of max.
 3 years.
 If desired, the granted amount can be used to cover the main applicant’s salary.